rcac-bioinformatics/genome-annotation/learners/setup.md

 title: Setup
 ---

+## Welcome to the Genome Annotation Workshop

+This workshop provides a hands-on introduction to genome annotation, covering structural and functional annotation techniques optimized for the RCAC cluster.
+You’ll learn best practices for gene prediction using BRAKER3, Helixer, and Easel, as well as functional annotation with EnTAP.

+Designed for researchers and bioinformaticians, this workshop will equip you with the skills to generate high-quality, reproducible genome annotations, leveraging transcriptomic, proteomic, and homology-based evidence.
+You’ll also explore strategies for quality assessment and troubleshooting common challenges in annotation workflows.

+Let’s get started!

 ## Instructors

 1. **Arun Seetharam, Ph.D.**: Arun is a lead bioinformatics scientist at Purdue University’s Rosen Center for Advanced Computing.
 With extensive expertise in comparative genomics, genome assembly, annotation, single-cell genomics,  NGS data analysis, metagenomics, proteomics, and metabolomics.
 Arun supports a diverse range of bioinformatics projects across various organisms, including human model systems.